bwfiq/cm3035-awd-elearning/README.md

-# cm3035-awd-elearning
+# TODO

-An E-Learning web application built with Django
+- Initialise a Django application
+- Dockerise it
+- Rest of the horse